Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Experiments

-Figure~\ref{fig:Cifar100HeterogeneousCluster} shows the performance on the Cifar-100 domain of synchronous, asynchronous, and semi-synchronous policies in a heterogeneous computational environment (with 10 learners: 5 fast GPUs, and 5 slow CPUs).
-Since with the large ResNet-50 model used in Cifar-100 the performance difference between fast and slow learners is large (CPUs batch processing is 33 times slower than the GPUs), a smaller value of $\lambda$ gives better results in the SemiSync policy.
-We use $\lambda=0.5$, which means that the slow learners only process half of their data at each SemiSync synchronization point.
-However, since the batches are chosen randomly, after two synchronization periods all the data is processed (on average).
-The previous results hold in these challenging domain.
-Our SemiSync with Momentum ($\lambda=0.5$) policy performs significantly better than alternatives approaches, learning at a much faster pace, while remaining communication efficient.
+\paragraph{CIFAR-100 Results} Figure~\ref{fig:Cifar100HeterogeneousCluster} shows the performance on the CIFAR-100 domain of synchronous, asynchronous, and semi-synchronous policies in a heterogeneous computational environment (with 10 learners: 5 fast GPUs, and 5 slow CPUs).
+Due to the size and computational complexity of the ResNet-50 model used to train on the CIFAR-100 domain, the performance difference between fast and slow learners is large (CPUs batch processing is 33 times slower than the GPUs).
+Using a smaller value of $\lambda$ leads to better results for the SemiSync policy.
+We use $\lambda=0.5$, which means that the slowest learner processes only half of its local dataset at each SemiSync synchronization point.
+However, since the batches are chosen randomly, after two synchronization points all the data is processed (on average).
+FedRec dominates alternative asynchronous policies, though is less stable.
+Our SemiSync with Momentum ($\lambda=0.5$) policy yields the fastest convergence rate and final accuracy, while remaining communication efficient.

-Figure~\ref{fig:LocalStepsPerLearner} shows the data, in terms of number of local batches, that each learner processes with Skewed and PowerLaw data distributions for synchronous and semi-synchronous policies in a heterogeneous domain (10 learners: 5 fast GPUs, and 5 slow CPUs), on both (a) Cifar-10 and (b) Cifar-100 domains.
-For synchronous policies, we show the number of batches computed for a federation round of 4-epochs (left plots).
-For semi-synchronous policies we show the batches computed for synchronization periods with $\lambda=2$ (Cifar-10) or $\lambda=0.5$ (Cifar-100).
-In synchronous policies, the number of batches is determined by the amount of data at each learner.
-In semi-synchronous policies the different computational power determines the number of batches, with faster learners processing significantly more batches.
-Overall, the more efficient model mixing of semi-synchronous policy results in faster convergence of the federation model.